fpiem/microservices-practice/README.md

 - In productService editProduct non crea un nuovo prodotto in caso si cerchi di modificare un prodotto non presente nel DB, questo perchè si è deciso di "potenziare" la addProduct facendo dei controlli riguardo l'esistenza del prodotto (nella prima versione con la add si poteva sovrascrivere i prodotti senza problemi)
 - We were not able to create a warehouse product delivery list in a transactional way.
 Instead, we decided to first the contents of the warehouse, then trying to atomically update based on the read contents, and failing the order creation (and therefore rolling back) if this brings the quantity of any product below zero.
 - In order-service, changeStatus è una PUT e non una PATCH perchè facilita la comunicazione dal catalog-service
+- admin should be able to do anything / change status of any order even if it has been delivered